jsiegenthaler/sendmailx/README.md

 * PIN codes that are too simple will be rejected by sendmailx.
 * Use a PIN code that does not start with 0, and contains 4 to 6 different digits.

-## Setting the Authorised Email List
+## Setting the Authorised Recipients List
-sendmailx can be configured to only send emails to email addresses set in the authorisedEmails option.
+sendmailx can be configured to only send emails to email addresses set in the authorisedRecipients option.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.

-If authorisedEmails is empty, then sendmailx will send to any email entered in the mailto parameter of  the http GET command.
+If authorisedRecipients is empty, then sendmailx will send to any email entered in the mailto parameter of the http GET command.